-A lot of press has been given to outrageous public sector salaries, though the majority of workers in Greece — if fortunate to be employed — earn far less.
+A lot of press has been given to outrageous public sector salaries, though a majority 68 percent of workers in Greece — if fortunate to be employed — earn less than 1000 euros a month.
 Factual data on minimum salaries in the public and private sectors; discrimination by age, gender and nationality; and known percentages on who earns what are published below.

 Also included are examples of jobs and salaries of Greek, EU and non-EU citizens I know, real people who agreed to share sensitive information.
 Presenting them as case studies was done with the intent of dispelling the myth that having a university degree, being experienced, speaking several languages and being Greek automatically entitles one to a good job and salary.
 In fact, salaries and working conditions in Greece are highly subjective.

 Keep in mind that the recession in Greece has changed the hiring and firing landscape, as companies dump experienced professionals with higher salaries and replace them with cheap labor in order to survive.
 Job security and demand for workers is at an all-time low, with unemployment at record-high 27.6 percent overall — the highest in the EU — and 64.9 percent amongst youth under 25.

 In reality, the jobless rate is higher since a person working as little as 16 hours a week is categorized as employed.
 Even those who work full time are not compensated properly because their contracts say ‘part-time’ or ‘temporary’ on paper, which legally allows employers to avoid paying minimum wage, insurance and benefits that will lower future pension payments.

 Austerity measures lowered wages 22 percent for workers aged 25 & older and 32 percent for workers under 25 in the private sector as of February 14, 2012